midhunkangumara/Angular/README.md

      ![repo2](https://user-images.githubusercontent.com/104076975/175821907-3465b814-26bd-4cfb-b533-83e3993e6cf3.png)

-  Step 2: Initialize Git in the project folder
+  Step 2: Initialize Git in the project folder (folder includes application code and dockerfile)

   From your terminal, run the following commands after navigating to folder you would like to add:
   Make sure you are in the root directory of the project you want to push to GitHub and run: